 PunchOut catalog, also referred to as level 1 PunchOut catalog is a protocol implemented to ease the purchasing process of B2B customers that include large corporates and government agencies.
 B2B customers commonly use a procurement system to manage their ordering process.
-The PunchOut protocol allows direct access to supplier’s site from within the customer’s procurement system.
+The PunchOut protocol allows direct access to the supplier’s site from within the customer’s procurement system.
 Using the protocol, any buyer can automatically log into his specific product catalog with a single click.

-As seen in the previous blog, ‘What is PunchOut’, the protocol no doubt offers several advantages but is not convenient when a B2B customer is connected to multiple suppliers via PunchOut.
+‘PunchOut catalog’, the protocol no doubt offers several advantages but is not convenient when a B2B customer is connected to multiple suppliers via PunchOut.
 This is because every time the customer has to purchase a product, it becomes imperative to wade through various PunchOut catalogs in order to locate that specific product.
 This can be tedious and annoying particularly when the customer has to do it often.
 A better alternative is to switch to level 2 PunchOut catalog.

 Table of Contents

-Level 2 PunchOut Catalog
+1. Level 2 PunchOut Catalog

 Consider this: A B2B customer is connected to 5 suppliers via PunchOut.
 Each supplier is providing his own pre-approved PunchOut catalog to the customers.
 When the customer wants to order a product, he has no idea which catalog to search.
-Now, instead of browsing through multiple catalogs to access that product, why not make the product available in the search results of procurement application.
+Now, instead of browsing through multiple catalogs to access that product, why not make the product available in the search results of the procurement application.
 This is what precisely achieved via Level 2 PunchOut.